 Roast Chicken Breasts Is One of My Favorite Meals

-In our house, this is one of those staples we’ll prepare once or twice a month because it’s so easy to make, provides a balanced meal and everyone enjoys it.
+This is one of those staples we’ll prepare once or twice a month because it’s so easy to make, provides a balanced meal, and everyone enjoys it.
 It’s also very adaptable; depending on what you have, you can substitute ingredients to make it your own.

 We like chicken thighs, but you could substitute legs.
 I don’t think I’ve made this with breast meat, but if I did, I would be sure to use bone-in breasts and be careful not to overcook them, or they will be too dry.

-My oldest girl likes black olives, so we always throw a handful of them in potatoes, onions, garlic and/or whatever else you might have in the refrigerator.
+My oldest girl likes black olives, so we always throw a handful in potatoes, onions, garlic, and/or whatever else you might have in the refrigerator.

 We’ve added carrots, leeks, fennel, and Brussels sprouts, and they all add to the dish.
 What’s incredibly delicious about this dish is the crispy skin seasoned with salt, pepper, and any additional seasoning you may enjoy.

 Reluctant Gourmet's Tips